MoustafaShaaban/moustafashaaban.github.io/docs/tutorials/Django/Django-and-Folium/Django-and-Folium.md

 ---
 title: Using Django with Folium
-slug: Django-and-Folium
+slug: tutorials/Django/Django-and-Folium
 ---

-In this tutorial we will learn how to visualize data from Django database into an interactive web map.
+In this tutorial we will learn how to visualize data from Django database into an interactive web map using [Folium](https://python-visualization.github.io/folium/).

 # Table of contents